Creatinine Clearance Test

 Why do I need to have the creatinine clearance test?

-Anyone can be at risk for a kidney disease at some point in time.
-However, some people are more at risk than others for developing kidney disease.
-You are at a higher risk for developing kidney disease if you are over 60 years old or if you have:
+Anyone can be at risk for a kidney disease at some point in their life.
+However, some people have a higher risk of developing a kidney problem than others.
+These risks can include:

-- An African-American, Asian, Native American, or Pacific Islander background
+- Heritage (there’s a higher risk for people of an African-American, Asian, Native American or Pacific Islander background).

-Are there symptoms associated with elevated creatinine level?
+Are there any symptoms associated with a high creatinine level?

-Kidney disease tends to be silent and there are no symptoms in the early stages.
-However, as the disease progresses, you may experience swelling, fatigue, breathing problems, changes in how often you urinate, loss of appetite, nausea, itching, and a darkening of the skin.
+Kidney disease tends to be silent and, for many people, there are no symptoms in the early stages.
+However, as the disease progresses, you may experience a few symptoms.
+These can include: